Mentorship

 At the beginning of the first meeting, the mentor and mentee agree on the central aspects of the mentoring and sign a simple agreement summarising these aspects.
 They set together the dates of the meetings.

-The mentoring is based on a series of four meetings, either online or in person, planned by agreement between the mentor and the mentee between July and December 2024, with no extension possible, in order to facilitate the progress of the mentee’s project.
+The mentoring is based on a series of four meetings, either online or in person, planned by agreement between the mentor and the mentee between May 2025 and October 2025, with no extension possible, in order to facilitate the progress of the mentee’s project.

 Léonie Rose Marion’s work focuses on different topics related to territory, geology and the photographic medium.
 Her exploration of the physical qualities and the materiality of photography is rooted in documentary fieldwork, whether it’s the melting of glaciers in her work Surfaces reliques, produced using out-of-date Polaroids, or her latest project Relever la nuit (Surveying the night), in which she attempts to measure light pollution using photograms.
 This project was awarded by the City of Geneva’s photographic grant in 2022.

-Languages: French, English and Italian, some exchanges are possible in German
+Languages : French, English and Italian, some exchanges are possible in German

 https://www.leoniemarion.ch